pramodboda/JavaScript-Roadmap-2020/14.Events/events.md

 2. DOM property:  `elem.onclick = function`.
 3. Methods:  `elem.addEventListener(event, handler[, phase])`  to add,  `removeEventListener`  to remove.

+## What mechanism should I use?
+Of the three mechanisms, you definitely shouldn't use the HTML event handler attributes — these are outdated, and bad practice, as mentioned above.

 ### Inline event handlers

 This style of event handlers is very rarely used today, due to its constraints, but it was the only way in the JavaScript early days: